mdn/content/files/en-us/learn/tools_and_testing/cross_browser_testing/testing_strategies/index.md

 This is a very North America-centric, and not particularly accurate, but it can give you an idea of broad trends.

+Opera Mini isn't very capable in terms of running complex JavaScript at runtime.
 See [Opera Mini and JavaScript](https://dev.opera.com/articles/opera-mini-and-javascript/) for more details.
 We should put this into grade B as well.

 ### Using analytics